 Humanities is designed to combine elements from History, Geography, and Religious Education, whilst maximising opportunities to develop other valuable cross-curricular skills.
 It allows them to be taught in such a way that links and connections are evident, thereby enabling pupils to develop a more rounded understanding of the world we live in, but also promoting a more interdisciplinary approach both amongst staff and pupils alike.
-In addition, elements of Citizenship and PHSE are incorporated into the programme of study as appropriate through the year, Careful attention is paid to ensure that all requirements of the National Curriculum are adhered to.
+Careful attention is paid to ensure that all requirements of the National Curriculum are adhered to.

 Pupils in Year 5 are taught largely by their form tutors, and as they move up into Year 6 greater focus is placed on developing links between the Humanities curriculum and literacy skills.
-All three Humanities subjects are investigated throughout both years, placing them in good stead for the more focussed approach of the separate teaching of foundation subjects in KS3.
+All three Humanities subjects are investigated throughout both years, placing them in good stead for more specialist teaching at KS3.

 The Religious Education focus of the Humanities curriculum is to help children to acquire and develop knowledge and understanding of the principal religions in the world today; to appreciate the way that religious beliefs shape life and behaviour and to develop the ability to make reasoned and informed judgements about religious and moral issues and enhance their spiritual, moral, social and cultural development.